Sexual Offenses Policy

 The Campus Ministry staff is trained to provide pastoral counseling and support to students or to friends who wish to support and assist them.
 Campus Ministry can be reached at tel.
 (202) 319-5575 or at http://ministry.cua.edu/.

-VI.
+VII.
 Prevention Education

-VII.
+VIII.
 University Disciplinary Action

-VIII.
+IX.
 Mandatory Reporting of Child Sexual Assault/Abuse

-DC Code §4-1321.02 requires that certain persons make a report of child (a minor under 18 years of age) sexual assault/abuse to the DC Child and Family Services Agency or to MPD at tel.
+D.C.
+Code §4-1321.02 requires that certain persons make a report of child (a minor under 18 years of age) sexual assault or abuse to the D.C.
+Child and Family Services Agency or to MPD at tel.
 (202) 576-6768.

-* Compassionate and understanding care should be given to a person who is the victim of sexual assault.
+³ Compassionate and understanding care should be given to a person who is the victim of sexual assault.
 Health care providers should cooperate with law enforcement officials and offer the person psychological and spiritual support as well as accurate medical information.
 A female who has been raped should be able to defend herself against a potential conception from the sexual assault.
 If, after appropriate testing, there is no evidence that conception has occurred already, she may be treated with medications that would prevent ovulation, sperm capacitation, or fertilization.
 It is not permissible, however, to initiate or to recommend treatments that have as their purpose or direct effect the removal, destruction, or interference with the implantation of a fertilized ovum.
-Source: Directive 36 of the Ethical and Religious Directives for Catholic Health Care Services, Fifth Edition, United States Conference of Catholic Bishops (November 17, 2009)
+Source: Directive 36 of the Ethical and Religious Directives for Catholic Health Care Services, Fifth Edition, United States Conference of Catholic Bishops (November 17, 2009).